Searching for Particle Dark Matter with eROSITA Early Data: Dark Matter Analysis

-with $R_s = 20$ kpc.
-The typical Einasto profile (EIN) has $\alpha = 0.17$.
 Recently, two studies calculated best fit DM density profile from Gaia DR3~\cite{Lim:2023lss, Ou:2023adg}.
 However, the best fit DM density and D-factor obtained from these studies are noticeably lower than previous results, as shown in figure~\ref{fig:J_fac}.
 To ensure our DM analysis is consistent with previous DM studies and can be compared, we do not make use of these latest DM density profiles from Gaia DR3.
 For our analysis we take NFW profile as the most general description for DM and only report one sets of results.
 We note that depends on the specific DM density model, our constraint result could be modified by a factor of 2.

-{We do not include the contribution from Extra Galactic (EG) DM decay into account.} For EG DM, the Gaussian signal from a single decay is broadened to continuum as it gets redshifted.
+We do not include the contribution from Extra Galactic (EG) DM decay into account.
+For EG DM, the Gaussian signal from a single decay is broadened to continuum as it gets redshifted.
 We find that the EG continuum is degenerate with the background continuum, and the line search procedure is still dominated by Gaussian.
 At eFEDS observation angle, EG DM photon counts should contribute as much as galactic DM, but only when integrated over all energy range.